Part 1 - What is globaldemocracy.com

 A bit of history

-Globaldemocracy.com has been developed for and is intended to be a platform of the people, for the people and to be administered by the people.
-It has been established as a social enterprise and is not a commercial platform.
+Globaldemocracy.com has been developed by people for the people, and is designed to be administered by the people.
+It is a social enterprise and is not a commercial platform.

 Media inquires should be directed to Enabled Solutions.

-They will put you in touch with the site owners.
+They will put you in touch with the site developer.

 If you have any suggestions as to how the site can be improved, please submit your idea under the ‘globaldemocracy.com’ idea category, for administrators to see and for voting and commenting upon by other users.